bitwarden/help/_articles/miscellaneous/cli.md

 bw login --sso
 ```

 This will initiate the [SSO authentication flow]({{site.baseurl}}/article/using-sso/#login-using-sso) in your web browser.
-Once your session is authenticated using these values, you'll be prompted to enter your Master Password to unlock your Vault.
+Once your session is authenticated, you'll be prompted to use the `unlock` command ([learn more](#unlock)).

-## Session Management
+## Unlock

+[Using an API Key](#using-an-api-key) or [SSO](#using-sso) to log in will require you to follow-up the `login` command with an explicit `bw unlock` if you will be working with Vault data directly.

-In the CLI, unlocking your Vault using your Master Password generates a **session key** which acts as the decryption key used to interact with data in your Vault.
+Unlocking your Vault generates a **session key** which acts as a session-specific decryption key used to interact with data in your Vault.
 The [session key must be used](#using-a-session-key) to perform any command that touches Vault data (e.g. `list`, `get`, `edit`).
-You can generate a new session key at any time using:
+Generate a new session key at any time using:

 ```
 bw unlock
 ```

-You can also **lock** (i.e. destroy any active session key) using:
+### Unlock Options

+You can use the `--passwordenv <passwordenv>` or `--passwordfile <passwordfile>` options with `bw unlock` to retrieve your Master Password rather than enter it manually as in the following examples:

+1. ```
+bw unlock --passwordenv BW_PASSWORD
 ```

+   will look for an environment variable `BW_PASSWORD`.
+If `BW_PASSWORD` is non-empty and has correct values, the CLI will successfully and unlock and return a session key.
+2. ```
-bw lock
+bw unlock --passwordfile ~/Users/Me/Documents/mp.txt
 ```

+   will look for the file `~Users/Me/Documents/mp.txt` (which must have your Master Password as the first line).
+If the file is non-empty and has a correct value, the CLI will successfully unlock and return a session key.

+   {% callout warning %}If you use the `--passwordfile` option, protect your password file by locking access down to only the user who needs run `bw unlock` and only providing read access to that user.{% endcallout %}

 ### Using a Session Key

-The typical way to use a session key is to set a `BW_SESSION` environment variable with the session key's value.
-When you log in and unlock your Vault using any one of the [above methods](#log-in), the CLI will return both a `export BW_SESSION` (Bash) and `env:BW_SESSION` (PowerShell) command, including your session key, that can be easily copied and pasted to save the required environment variable.
+When you unlock your Vault using `bw login` with [email and password](#using-email-and-password) or `bw unlock`, the CLI will return both a `export BW_SESSION` (Bash) and `env:BW_SESSION` (PowerShell) command, including your session key.
+Copy and paste the relevant entry to save the required environment variable.

-When you set the `BW_SESSION` environment variable, `bw` commands will reference that variable and can be run cleanly, for example:
+With the `BW_SESSION` environment variable set, `bw` commands will reference that variable and can be run cleanly, for example:

 ```
 export BW_SESSION="5PBYGU+5yt3RHcCjoeJKx/wByU34vokGRZjXpSH7Ylo8w=="